NEXT CAAAP MEETING IS:

 A few of the ladies in CAAAP have donated some images in honor of Women's History Month.
 Celebrating Women's History Month ~ Images of us - For us - By us...

-As the month continues, more images will be submitted.
+More images will be submitted.
 Please check back.

 Rivers of Women is a play by Shirley Bradley LeFlore that is based on some of her most prolific works of poetry rooted in the stories and voices of women, with photographs by CAAAP'S very own Michael J. Bracey A poet and oral performer, LeFlore has created a composition of music, poetry and dance created for the stage.
 Performed by an all female cast, this poignant, heartfelt, humorous and powerful play explores family, love, woman-to-woman experiences, race and religion.
 In all, it is a descriptive, evocative, lyrical production filled with folk sentiments, conjuring familiar images that seem to be more the craft of an urban anthropologist than a poet, which is clearly the genius of LeFlore's art.
 Rivers of Women marks the directorial debut of bestselling author and producer, Lyah Beth LeFlore, the poet's daughter. www.riversofwomen.com> or Purchase the Book here at Amazon.com